2006 United States Senate election in Indiana: Results

-Overall

 The election was not close as Lugar faced only a Libertarian candidate, as no Democrat filed to run.
-Osborn's best performance was in Starke County where he received just 23.7% of the vote.
-This is one of the best statewide showings for a third party candidate in Indiana.
+Osborn's best performance was in Starke County, receiving just 23.7% of the vote.
+This is one of the best statewide showings for a third-party candidate in Indiana.

 By county

 Lugar won all 92 of Indiana's counties by varying margins.